sleepingkiwi/sleepingkiwi-eleventy/readme.md

 ### Cache busting (adding new files to be cache busted)

 We use [node-file-rev] for cache busting, currently we manually specify which files to cache bust in the `npm run rev` script.
 This is simple but if you generate lots of individual files that need to be cache busted it could be worth looking at automating this a little more.

+### Loading polyfills

+We load a [small fetch polyfill](https://github.com/developit/unfetch) in the head of `_includes/layouts/base.njk`.
+If you don't need it, delete it!

+Most other required polyfills are bundled with our code by Core JS thanks to the Babel `preset-env` but fetch [isn't polyfilled by Core JS](https://github.com/zloirock/core-js#missing-polyfills)

+Because all browsers that support ES modules also support fetch we use `nomodule` to avoid loading this script when it isn't required. _If you want to load other polyfills you should check whether this method of loading is suitable_

 ### Authentication